 Prevent is not about race, religion or ethnicity - the programme aims to prevent the exploitation of vulnerable individuals

-Staff will receive Prevent training during safeguarding training.
-Managers and those staff who work on Oak House where the most vulnerable children are located will undertake on line prevent training.
+Staff will receive Prevent training as part of Level 1 -3 safeguarding training.
+The Trustees, Senior Leadership Team, Managers, School staff and those staff who work on Oak House will also undertake on line prevent training.